Jahn08/WEB-TIMER/README.md

 * MongoDB as a default DB model provider ([more about database](#headDatabase))
 * Prerendering for better SEO ([a detailed description of my approach](https://medium.com/swlh/a-quick-approach-to-mend-seo-in-vue-8a94753eebfc))

-[Here](https://webtimer.tk) is a working version of the application.

 ## Installing / Getting started

 The application is dependent on Node.js ([more about its version](#headPrerequisites)) along with MongoDB ([more about its version](#headSettingUpDev)).